 For my official bio & headshot please use the below:

 Inmar Givoni is the Director of Machine Learning at Kindred, where her team develops algorithms for machine intelligence, at the intersection of robotics and AI.
 Prior to that, she was the VP of Big Data at Kobo, where she led her team in applying machine learning and big data techniques to drive e-commerce, customer satisfaction, CRM, and personalization in the e-pubs and e-readers business.
 She first joined Kobo in 2013 as a senior research scientist working on content analysis, website optimization, and reading modelling among other things.
-Prior to that, Inmar was a member of technical staff at Altera where she worked on optimization algorithms for cutting-edge programmable logic devices.
+Prior to that, Inmar was a member of technical staff at Altera (now Intel) where she worked on optimization algorithms for cutting-edge programmable logic devices.